 Support for the website was provided by the University of Bern, a Marie Curie International Reintegration Grant (FP7 Marie Curie IRG, no. 256522, Christine Göttler, 2010-2014), and the Max Planck Institute for the History of Science, Berlin.

 Dupré, Sven and Christine Göttler, eds.
-Cultures of Knowledge and Discernment in Early Modern Europe. (forthcoming).
+Knowledge and Discernment in the Early Modern Arts.
+London and New York: Routledge, 2017.

-Dupré, Sven and Christine Göttler, Reading the Inventory: The Worlds and Possessions of the Portuguese Merchant-Banker Emmanuel Ximenez (1564-1632) in Antwerp. (forthcoming).
+Dupré, Sven and Christine Göttler, Reading the Inventory: The Worlds and Possessions of the Portuguese Merchant-Banker Emmanuel Ximenez (1564-1632) in Antwerp (in progress).